xlladdins/xll/docs/Excel4MacrosA-D.md

 **ANOVA3**?(inprng, outrng, labels, alpha)

-Inprng    is the input range.
+Inprng&nbsp;&nbsp;&nbsp;&nbsp;is the input range.

-Outrng    is the first cell (the upper-left cell) in the output table or the name, as text, of a new sheet to contain the output table.
+Outrng&nbsp;&nbsp;&nbsp;&nbsp;is the first cell (the upper-left cell) in the output table or the name, as text, of a new sheet to contain the output table.
 If FALSE, blank, or omitted, places the output table in a new workbook.

-Labels    is a logical value.
+Labels&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.

   - > If labels is TRUE, then the first row and column of the input
     > range contain labels.